Majority of Alabama counties issuing marriage licenses to gay couples

 “These numbers represent a seismic shift in favor of equality and justice,” said Fred Sainz, a spokesman for the Human Rights Campaign, a gay rights group, in a statement.
 “Resistance to happy, loving and committed gay couples getting married is quickly crumbling throughout the state.”

-Of Alabama’s 67 counties, 47 are now issuing marriage licenses to same-sex couples and another three will begin doing so next week, the Human Rights Campaign said, four days after a ruling from U.S. District Court Judge Callie Granade striking down the state’s gay marriage ban went into effect.
+Of Alabama’s 67 counties, 39 are now issuing marriage licenses to same-sex couples, the Human Rights Campaign said, four days after a ruling from U.S. District Court Judge Callie Granade striking down the state’s gay marriage ban went into effect.

 Alabama is the 37th U.S. state where gay marriage has been legalized, and the first in the Deep South, where many voters are socially conservative.